+35725368683

 Patenting provides exclusive rights to use the invention for the entire duration of the certificate.

-Obtaining a trademark registration certificate enhances the ability of protection against transgression and commercial and economic use of the trademark.
+Obtaining a trademark registration certificate enhances the ability to protect against transgression and commercial and economic use of the trademark.

 Automatic protection against violations when using the copyright